benblack769/GraphOptimizer/README.md

 printing something like

     In epoc:  0
-    Guessed  0.9272 % correctly
+    Guessed  92.72 % correctly

-If it reasonably around that percentage, then everything is working correctly.
+If it around that percentage, then everything is working correctly.
 I say that with a high degree of confidence because main.py uses almost every single feature available.

 ## Current status(personal research project)